okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 ### <span v-pre>`{{back}}`</span>

 Inserts the text `Go to Homepage`.
-The button takes the user back to the sign-in page when clicked.
+When the user selects the button, they are returned to the sign-in page.

 Example: